dpscience/DMLLTDetectorPulseDiscriminator/README.md

 ## ``pyDMLLTDetectorPulseDiscriminator``

-A <b>python-based framework</b>, which provides all functionalities for <b>TRAINing/EVALuating and TESTing a classifier</b> such as the naive Bayes classifier on a set of CORRECT and FALSE/REJECT detector output pulses.
+A <b>python-based framework</b>providing the functionalities for <b>TRAINing/EVALuating and TESTing a classifier</b> such as the naive Bayes classifier on a set of CORRECT and FALSE/REJECT detector output pulses.
 Moreover, it provides the generation of lifetime spectra from shape-discriminated detector pulses applying the TRAINed classifier, i.e. the classifier providing the highest prediction accuracy.

 ## ``DPulseStreamAPI``